 (This post contains affiliate links.)
-As part of my 40 before 40 challenge to myself, I pledged to read (or re-read) every one of my spiritual books.
-Now, as I show you my bookshelves, you’ll appreciate the enormity of the task!
+I have been buying books faster than I can read them for a long time now and, of those that I have read, I have forgotten a lot.
+So, I have challenged myself to read (or re-read) every single one of my spiritual books.
+As I show you my bookshelves, you’ll appreciate the enormity of the task!

 In my bedroom I have a bookcase entirely devoted to spiritual books.
 Along with a number of large amethyst and rose quartz crystals, it helps to make my bedroom a real feel-good space for my soul.

 Incidentally, a year or so ago I thought the word shelfie was my own invention, but a quick search now reveals that Google doesn’t agree! 😯

 Let’s delve in…

 In Face to Face with Life: Pathways from Struggle to Freedom, Mansukh Patel tells his life story and how the sacred indigenous teachings of his own parents became the basis of Dru Yoga and the original Life Foundation, both of which have been a big part of my life.

 For anyone with even the slightest interest in the Bhagavad Gita, I can’t recommend the Dru Bhagavad Gita books and DVDs more.
 There are 3 books and 5 DVDs which present the Bhagavad Gita absolutely beautifully with translations, meanings, inspirational stories and practical applications.
 The observant among you will notice that one of the Dru Bhagavad Gita books and one of the DVDs is missing.
 My mum is borrowing them at the moment, and so far she’s enjoying them just as much as I did.
 As I have said before, I would also love to do the Dru Bhagavad Gita online self-mastery course.